WNCC men's, women's basketball teams both fall to Trinidad on Saturday

-TRINIDAD, Colo. — The Western Nebraska Community College men’s and women’s basketball teams found the going tough in Region IX South subregion contests on Saturday afternoon.
+TRINIDAD, Colorado — The Western Nebraska Community College men’s and women’s basketball teams found the going tough in Region IX South subregion contests on Saturday afternoon.

 The Cougar men’s team had an early lead and then never could stop Trinidad runs as the Trojans registered the 87-68 win.

-For the Cougar women, they came up short after a strong second quarter that saw a 3-pointer at the buzzer rim in and then out as the Cougars fell 82-79 to the Trojans.
+For the Cougar women, they came up short after a strong second half as a potential game-tying 3-pointer at the buzzer rimmed in and then out in an 82-79 loss.

 The last time the Trinidad women beat WNCC was back on December 14, 2013, when Trinidad topped the Cougars 80-69 at Cougar Palace.